radufabian9794-glitch/SimpleWeb/README.md

 # SimpleWeb

-SimpleWeb is a lightweight Flask application for user authentication, account access, and profile management.
-The current version focuses on signing in, viewing a dashboard, and managing account details rather than budgeting or transaction tracking.
+SimpleWeb is a lightweight Flask application for user authentication, account access, and user management.

 ## Features